autopkg/MLBZ521-recipes/README.md

     * Python 3.6+ is a prerequisite before installing QGIS 3 -- the created .pkg will hard fail if Python 3.6+ is not installed.
     * The created .pkg will "uninstall" previous versions of QGIS.
     * The QGIS installer process will also install the necessary Python modules using pip.
 This requires an internet connection during installation.
   * jss

+### RealVNC ###

+Parent Recipe:  com.github.foigus.download.RealVNCViewer

+The vendor's CFBundleShortVersionString format is '6.20.113 (r42303)' which isn't accepted by pkgbuild when building the package.

+So I wrote a hacky solution to supply an accept version string to pkgbuild and still retain the "vendor version" that can be used for naming and use within Jamf Pro (Smart Groups, etc).

+Available recipe types:
+  * pkg
+  * jss

+### Respondus Lockdown Browser ###

+Parent Recipe:  com.github.aysiu.download.LockDownBrowserLab

+The download recipe requires you to set your Institution ID and Lab Hash.

+Because Repondus does silly things by expecting the licencing information in the file name, the pkg recipe performs "package inception" so that the package name visible in Jamf Pro uses a standard naming convention.

+Available recipe types:
+  * pkg
+  * jss

+### Safe Exam Browser ###

+Parent Recipe:  com.github.aanklewicz.pkg.SEB

+Available recipe types:
+  * jss